Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 - `[Make this character more sarcastic]` → Adjust characterization
 - `[This is feeling too heavy, lighten the tone]` → Mood calibration
 - `[Pause here - I need a break]` → Trigger early Debrief
+- `[I need someone who's good at calming me down]` → New companion generation or existing companion with specific traits and dialog hooks brought into scene

 #### **Montage Protocol (Avoiding Boring Parts):**
 When a project would take significant time but the work itself isn't interesting to play through: